Michieljoris/roster/_attachments/security.md

 app is using a database called CouchDb that means the internal database can automatically synchronize with other (CouchDB) databases on a network whenever there is connectivity.
-Note that the capability is there but the interface to easily manage it has not been implemented yet.
+Note that the capability is there but the interface to easily manage this last feature has not been implemented yet.

 ###External database

-The other source of data is external CouchDB instances running on an accessible network.
+The other source of data can be external CouchDB instances running on an accessible network.
 This network can be local on the computer where the browser is running, on an intranet or on the internet.
 A CouchDB instance can be secured with a industry standard level set of security